ifilonenko/cs4300sp2016-kipz/README.md

 $ pip install whitenoise
 $ pip install django-bootstrap-pagination
 ```
 - Now, the website is running on your local machine.
-Everytime you change something, just simply refresh the page to check whether it works or not.
+Everytime you make some change, just simply refresh the page to check whether it works or not.
 Enjoy!

 Learn more:
 https://docs.djangoproject.com/en/1.9/